By

 After I had acquired this lens, I found to my surprise that there are only very limited informations about this lens in the net.
 This lens has actually concurred the position as my “stay-on-camera” lens.

 Not that its my sharpest nifty, nor the most convenient to use (not having AF), but the results from this lens is just worth it!
-This glass yields bubbly bokeh on any highlight, and they becomes more ellipsoide as you move away from the center of the image.
+This glass yields bubbly bokeh on any highlight, and they becomes more ellipsoid as you move away from the center of the image.
 Paying a little attention to focusing distances, and ration between motive and background, and the lens also produces what is known as a “swirly bokeh” which is a result of a manufacturing defect, giving a pronounced feeling that the background “swirls” around the center focus subject.
 The swirly bokeh is not as pronounced on the APS-C sized sensor as it is on a full frame, since the field of view is cropped.

 _DSC9470_1024